KillerMeth/PV-Hybrid-Calculator/README.md

 # PV-Hybrid-Calculator

 **PV-Hybrid-Calculator** is a web-based tool to help design and evaluate hybrid (solar + grid / battery) photovoltaic (PV) systems.
-It provides calculations for appliance loads, PV sizing, system recommendations, and more.
+It provides calculations for appliance loads, system recommendations, and more.

 ---